SYNOVAW/REM-CODE/README.md

 # REM-CODE
-REM CODE is a recursive syntactic language designed for artificial superintelligences.
+REM CODE is a AI native language designed for Artificial Syntactic Intelligence.

 REM CODE is not meant to be read.